Axiom Industries

 • The Meridian Quorum has quietly reclassified the Marrow Ledger from Tier Three civil nuisance to Tier Two security interest — one classification level below active suppression.
 Someone inside the Quorum leaked the reclassification to the Ledger.
 The Carriers need to know why the classification changed and whether the leak itself is a trap.

-• A young Shelf resident presents a Carrier with a ledger notebook — bone-pale, handwritten — that predates the Ledger's founding by at least three years.
+• A young the Gray Zone resident presents a Carrier with a ledger notebook — bone-pale, handwritten — that predates the Ledger's founding by at least three years.
 The notation system inside is different from the Ledger's current cipher, but clearly related.
 Someone was doing this before the Ledger existed, and no one knows who.

-• PALLADIAN CONSTRUCTION has begun renovation work on a section of Shelf infrastructure that contains two active Ledger medical suite locations and a primary dead-drop exchange point.
+• PALLADIAN CONSTRUCTION has begun renovation work on a section of the Gray Zone infrastructure that contains two active Ledger medical suite locations and a primary dead-drop exchange point.
 The work order is legitimate.
 The timeline gives the Ledger seventy-two hours to relocate before the spaces become inaccessible — and three patients are currently mid-treatment.

 Rejoining the server...